 Ideas for Culminating Activities

 Oral presentations are a way for students to present their findings and experiences using supporting evidence, conveying a clear perspective, and using a style that is appropriate to purpose and audience.
 Students use the CAP Planner documents to outline their presentations, focusing on their CAP issue, the civic actions they took, and any impact they made.
 Students can use posters, displays, PowerPoint, video, and other media to create presentations that they share with the class, the school, parents, or community members (including policymakers).
 Teachers and audience members can ask questions at the conclusion of the presentation to assess students’ knowledge, skills, and dispositions.
 Students can also enter these presentations into the CAPFolio Contest.

-A CAP Showcase is a kind of “civics fair” for students.
+A CAP Expo is a kind of “civics fair” for students.
 They present their CAP issues, civic actions, and any impact they made.
 Students can use posters, displays, PowerPoint, video, and other media to present their CAP projects.
-A showcase could take place at school or at other sites in your community (e.g., city hall, school district office, courthouse, or museum).
-Each group of students who worked together on a CAP project uses an allotted display area in the room for the showcase.
+A CAP Expo can take place at school or at other sites in your community (e.g., city hall, school district office, courthouse, or museum).
+Each group of students who worked together on a CAP project uses a designated space in the room for their presentations.

-A showcase should involve interactivity, such as a gallery walk, in which each group presents its project to multiple small audiences.
+A CAP Expo should involve interactivity, such as a gallery walk, in which each group presents their project to multiple small audiences.
 Audience-groups rotate every few minutes to listen to the next presentation.
 For very large groups, half of the students may present while the other half listen and rotate as audience members.
 Then, presenters and audience members switch roles, so that everyone has a chance to share their work and learn about others’ projects.
-CRF has hosted CAP showcases annually with CAP groups from many different schools and where the large-group gallery-walk method allows students from those different schools to learn about the wider CAP community.
+CRF has hosted CAP Expos annually with CAP groups from many different schools and where the large-group gallery-walk method allows students from those different schools to learn about the wider CAP community.

 2011 Los Angeles Showcase